 Costs related to an employee's use of a personal vehicle to travel between home and work, including annual parking permit fees, are considered to be a personal obligation of the employee.

 Personnel may use and display departmental permits with or without displaying personal WSU parking permits.
-Parking and Transportation Services offers several types of departmental permits.
+Transportation Services offers several types of departmental permits.

-To purchase parking permits, the department submits an approved Interdepartmental Requisition and Invoice (IRI) to Parking and Transportation Services.
+To purchase parking permits, the department submits an approved Interdepartmental Requisition and Invoice (IRI) to Transportation Services.
 See 70.05 regarding IRI procedures.

 Valid Parking Areas